I am Responsible

 I am responsible.
 When anyone, anywhere, reaches out for help, I want the hand of AA always to be there.
 And for that I am responsible.

 By Larry K.

-I have always been drawn to this declaration because it inspires me to think outside of my own existence.
-I have held hands with the hopeless and shed tears with the broken and laughed away the pain of desperation with men and women that have found their way into the rooms of our “family.”
+I have always been drawn to the Responsibility Declaration because it inspires me to think outside of my own existence.
+I have held hands with the hopeless and shed tears with the broken and laughed away the pain of desperation with men and women that have found their way into the rooms of our “family”.
 Some have lived and grown in amazing ways.
 Some have not.
 Some have died.
 None of those folks would have had any of those moments were it not for our fellowship.
 While with us, each and every one of them had a chance.

 I hope it is all a waste of time on my part.
 I hope they never need to go through the hell I felt I went through.

 “I am responsible…” This declaration is a credo for me.
 It is the marker between the hell I found myself in and who I am today, both inside and outside of the rooms of AA.